FlyingFathead/TelegramBot-OpenAI-API/README.md

 - **Supports RSS feeds from all possible RSS sources**
   - Can be used to fetch RSS feeds, such as all types of news sources etc
 - **Built-in DuckDuckGo searches from function calls**
-  - You can make your queries even more precise with relevant urls etc.
+  - Make your assistant even more precise with relevant urls etc.

 # Prerequisites
 - Tested & working on Python 3.10.12